qgolsteyn/easyaspi/SPECS.md

 | Adapt the app to current class progress   | T2 T6       | Adjust teaching approach                  |
 | Know which students are ahead/lagging     | T3 T4       | Know which students to focus on           |

-### Opportunity statements
+#### Opportunity statements

   - How might we make authenticating simple for students?
   - How might we make creating a classroom simple for teachers?
   - How might we provide enough math problems for students to practice on?
   - How might we make sure that the problems are at the correct level of difficulty?
   - How might we adapt the app to particular student's deficiencies?
   - How can we inform students regarding their performance?
   - How can we ensure that students remain engaged in the app ?
   - How can we inform the teacher on the areas that students need more help?
   - How can we inform the teacher on the students that are ahead/behind the rest of the class?
   - How can we let the teacher influence the problems the students are working on?
 </details>

 <details>
 <summary>BC Math curriculum (1-5)</summary>

-## BC Math curriculum (Grade 1 to 5)
+### BC Math curriculum (Grade 1 to 5)

 The BC math curriculum from grade 1 to 5 is focused on building mathematic literacy in the following areas:

   - Counting, and number decomposition
   - Fractions and decimals
   - Patterns (repeating, increasing, decreasing)
   - Addition, substraction, multiplication and division
   - Financial literacy
   - Equations with an unknown number
   - Probability
   - 2D shapes (describing them, perimeter)

 Generally, those concepts remain in focus for each year level, with increased complexity.
 The curriculum is very precise regarding the scope of learning for each year level (eg. addition to 20 in Grade 1).

 This information could be used to determine which problem to show to students based on their estimated year level.

-More information can be found here: https://curriculum.gov.bc.ca/curriculum/mathematics/
+More information can be found here: <https://curriculum.gov.bc.ca/curriculum/mathematics/>

 </details>

-# User stories

-# Technical considerations
+## Technical considerations

 <details>
 <summary>
 Generating math problems
 </summary>

-## Generating math problems
+### Generating math problems

 This is the most critical piece of this project.
 Hence, effort should be made to ensure this part of the project is extensible without modification to the rest of the project.

-### Rule-based generation
+#### Rule-based generation

 The BC Math curriculum from grade 1 to 5 can easily be transformed into a list of requirements.
 The curriculum is divided into 5 major archetypes, each containing a set of problem types.